Likithaa07/Likithaa07/README.md

 - 👋 Hi, I’m Likitha
-- 👀 I’m interested in design thinking, marketing and management
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Financial Management
+- 🌱 I’m currently learning Machine Learning
 - 📫 How to reach me https://www.linkedin.com/in/likitha-vankadoth-9b8a55213/

 <!---